soraasher/soraasher/README.md

 .

-i cherish every human, alien, or whatever they are, i become friends with
+i cherish every human, alien, or whatever they are, i become friends with😼

+“ *oh, my dearest and beloved companions, I apologise that I may be very ill mannered to you at times.
+For I truly care for you, but there are times where I get so pissed off of nothing.
+I'll never leave you, unless you do something wrong.* “

+IGNORE ME AND YOU'LL BE IGNORED.
+HOW YOU TREAT ME IS HOW I'LL TREAT YOU.🙀

+       stay safe! i love you all.(⁠≧⁠▽⁠≦⁠)